LASIK eye surgery: What you need to know!

 The flap created during LASIK can dislodge after the surgery, usually due to trauma.
 This would need urgent surgery to reposition the flap to prevent any long-term problems.
 Therefore, it is important to follow the post-op instructions.

 While these side effects might seem severe, they resolve in most people with no lasting effects.
-Modern laser technology has improved outcomes with reduced occurrence of these side-effects significantly.
+Modern laser technology has improved outcomes with a significantly reduced occurrence of these side effects.
 At Oculase, we use the latest laser technology to ensure the best outcomes.
 However, to ensure these outcomes, you must prepare for the surgery as best as you can.